Spectrum FAQ

 We have seen such things as marathons, half-marathons, 24hr cycle rides, white-collar boxing and climbing challenges all done by fantastic people to support our work.

-At times, Spectrum also has places in such events as the London Marathon and Cambridge Half-Marathon.
+At times, Spectrum also participates in events such as the London Marathon and Cambridge Half-Marathon.

 Can I volunteer for Spectrum?